emerald-dao/intermediate-cadence-course/chapter4.0/day1/README.md

 2. You may be wondering: "Why do we have to add a force-unwrap operator (`!`) after `self.owner`?"
 Good question!
 Can you make a guess as to when `self.owner` would be `nil`?

 3. Come up with your own example where you utilize `self.owner!.address`, and explain why you had to use it there.

+4. Take a look at the FLOAT contract on Mainnet <a href="https://flow-view-source.com/mainnet/account/0x2d4c3caffbeab845/contract/FLOAT">here</a>.
+Find an example of `self.owner!.address` and explain what it is doing there (hint: look at the `createEvent` function).